Bills’ Hamlin faces long recovery, family spokesman says

 The game against Cincinnati carries additional significance.
 It marks the first meeting between the two teams since their game was canceled on Jan.
 2, when Hamlin collapsed after being struck squarely in the chest while making what appeared to be a routine tackle of Bengals receiver Tee Higgins.

-Hamlin’s family and Bills quarterback Josh Allen have defended Higgins in saying he shouldn’t be blamed for what happened.
+Hamlin’s family and Bills quarterback Josh Allen have defended Higgins by saying he shouldn’t be blamed for what happened.

 “Just be happy to see him,” Higgins said.
 “I haven’t really spoken to him.
 Just letting his family do what he needs to do with all his loved ones.”